 The lassi that we have made is the basic white and sweet lassi.
 If you add essence, it will become flavoured lassi, depending on the flavour of the essence.
 You can add the essence of your choice.

-Can I add dry fruits as an ingredient to my lassi?
+Can I add dry fruits to my lassi?

 Yes, you can add dry fruits to the lassi for sure.